wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

 In order to use access satellite data, first create an account here: https://www.earthdata.nasa.gov/

-  generate a user token and save it for later on
+  Generate a user token and save it for later on

 With miniconda installed, MakeColocationsVirtualEnv.py can be used to set up the virtual environment and libraries needed to run the repository.